 A different view was taken by Advisory Neighborhood Commission 6B (ANC 6B).
 ANC 6B EMCAC Representative Gerald Sroufe is also the commissioner of Single Member District 6B02 which contains Eastern Market.
 He said that DGS should have sought the advice of EMCAC prior to making the decision to take over management.

 ”EMCAC is the advisory committee but there was no opportunity to give advice,” he said.
 “It may be a good decision — I have no opinion on the decision — but they [EMCAC] should at least have had an opportunity to give an opinion on whether the RFP should have been reissued.”

 At their March 12th meeting, ANC 6B approved a letter requesting that DGS not assume control of the 300 block of Seventh Street, writing that they believed the action runs contrary to the intent of the Mayor’s orders defining the Eastern Market area.
 Instead, the commission requested DGS return to an open and unbiased solicitation process of private operators.

 “We continue to believe that Mayor’s Order 2012-86 & 2013-064 was intended to allow DGS to support entrepreneurs and budding small businesses by expanding the area available for vending and to retain the weekend Flea Market of small vendors which was at risk of closure due to the new Hine development, not [to] take over as the operator of the area,” read the draft letter to DGS.

 DGS is managing the market with the future in mind, said Anderson.
 “Funds have been allocated for an Eastern Market Five-Year Strategic Plan.
 This will direct the future governance of the Eastern Market building and special use district and will ensure that Eastern Market remains a treasured historic venue.”

-This story has been updated to note that DGS is expected to comment on costs and permitting for the outside markets at Eastern Market.
-The story will be updated when comments are received.
+This story has been updated with comments from DGS on costs and permitting for the outside markets at Eastern Market.